 Even though social media for authors is so, so important, it’s not always possible to hire a virtual assistant.
 Being able to automate with Tailwind frees up my time to focus on writing.

 For Pinterest, I use Tailwind to schedule 5-10 pins a day.
 Depending on how broad your niche is, you may be able to schedule a lot more than that.
 Good herbal content is pretty thin online, so I don’t mind sticking to my niche and keeping it simple.

-Generally, it takes me 2-3 hours once a month to find enough content for 30 days.
-As new posts are published on my blog, I take them time to add them to the schedule on the days they go live.
+Usually I only need 2-3 hours once a month to find enough content for 30 days.
+As new posts are published on my blog, I take the time to add them to the schedule on the days they go live.
 If you have affiliate programs with relevant blog content, don’t forget to schedule those too!
 Most of my affiliate income is generated through Pinterest as well.
 Just make sure to add an #affiliate tag in the Pin description when you schedule.

 My Strategy for Facebook

 For Facebook, I try for 3 posts per week.
 Sundays I share articles about herb gardening, Tuesdays are about herbal recipes or DIY projects, and Thursdays are usually an herbal profile or related to learning herbalism.
 If you want to schedule five days a week, you absolutely can.
 Having a theme for each day of the week means much less of a headache for you when you look for articles to share!
 Mining your Pinterest boards for articles is a great time saver.

 Make sure the posts look good when shared on Facebook.
 You can use Facebook’s preview feature in post scheduling.
 Not everyone knows how to make sure their blog content is optimized for Facebook, but having a good graphic attached to the article link is so important.
 Links that have a good photo get much more interaction than a plain text link.